Wholesale

 The History of Glass

 The history of glass is long and storied.
-The first evidence of glass dates back to Mesopotamia, where it was used as a decorative material in the form of beads.
+Glass was initially employed as a decorative material in the shape of beads in ancient Mesopotamia.
 Glass has been used for everything from windows to tableware.
-Still, its popularity has waxed and waned over time.
+However, its stature has fluctuated over time.

-In the nineteenth century, for example, it was very popular in America as a building material because it was inexpensive and easy to work with.
+It was popular as a construction material in the nineteenth century, for example, in America because it was affordable and simple to deal with.
 In addition, it was believed that glass would last forever.
-But by the early 1900s, architects like Frank Lloyd Wright used modern materials like steel and concrete.
+But by the early 1900s, builders like Frank Lloyd Wright were using steel and concrete, which were more modern elements.

 Where does Glass Originate from?